Tanya Tucker And 'Delta Dawn:' From Teen Star To Wild Child

-When the 1972 chart-topper, “Delta Dawn” was released, most fans were amazed to hear such soulful, emotional, mature singing vocals come out of a young girl.
+When the 1972 top-ten hit "Delta Dawn," Tanya Tucker became an instant and major country star.
+Listeners were amazed to hear such soulful, emotional, mature singing vocals come out of a young girl.
 That’s because “Delta Dawn” was sung by the then-13-year old Tanya Tucker.
 In fact, this was her first in a string of hits that spanned the next few decades.
-The 1970s saw Tanya Tucker as a teenage country star, yet she was able to mature into a popular entertainer and a founding member of the Outlaw Country movement of the late 1970s.
+The 1970s saw Tanya Tucker as a teenage country star, yet she was able to mature into a popular entertainer and a member of the Outlaw Country movement of the late 1970s.
 Let us take a look at Tanya Tucker and the iconic song that propelled her to stardom.

 When Tanya Tucker was born in 1958, she joined two older brothers and an older sister, along with her parents Jesse and Juanita Tucker.
 Although the family moved a lot, young Tanya spent much of her childhood in Willcox, Arizona.
 The family loved music and attended concerts together where they saw such entertainers as Ernest Tubb and Mel Tillis.
 Tanya’s sister, LaCosta, took on the role as the musically talented one in the family.
 She loved to sing and perform and was quite good at it.
 A young, 8-year old Tanya announced to their father that she, too, wanted to be a country singer, just like her sister.

 Before she was even a teenager, Tanya moved to St. George, Utah, with her family.
-There, her mother escorted her to an audition for a role in the movie, Jeremiah Johnson, which was filming nearby.
+There, her mother escorted her to an audition for a role in the movie Jeremiah Johnson (1972), which was filming nearby.
 Tanya didn’t land the larger role that she auditioned for but she did impress the director.
 He cast her in a bit role.

 By this time, Tucker’s father, Jesse, was starting to realize that both his daughters were musically talented.
 He believed in Tanya’s singing so much that he drove her all the way from Utah to Phoenix to see if they could convince the Arizona State Fair to allow her to sing with the featured performer, Judy Lynn.
 Tanya wowed the fair’s entertainment directors and earned a spot on the Fair’s grandstand stage.
 This break led to more.